PrincessRTFM/TinyCommands/README.md

 TinyCommands adds a handful of small slash commands, [much as the name would suggest](https://tvtropes.org/pmwiki/pmwiki.php/Main/ExactlywhatItSaysOnTheTin).
 These commands can be used from the chatbox directly, or from macros, or with other plugins, but the ""intended"" usage is primarily from within macros.

+## Installation

+This is a Dalamud plugin, and as such requires you to be using [QuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) to start the game.
+If you are not already doing so, simply follow the instructions on that page to install it.
+Then, once you've launched FFXIV using QuickLauncher, follow the instructions on [my plugin repo page](https://github.com/PrincessRTFM/MyDalamudPlugins) to add TinyCommands to your plugin installer list.
+Install it from there, and you're done!

 ## Commands

 ### Arguments